 Conservation of Textile Mills and Weaving Sheds

-Recognising that mills are being lost across the country, often with no permanent record of their existence, Historic England has commissioned a number of studies.
-These studies show that, with imagination and ingenuity, textile mills and their weaving sheds can be brought back into viable new uses.
+Recognising that mills are being lost across the country, often with no permanent record of their existence, Historic England commissioned a number of studies.
+The studies show that, with imagination, textile mills and their weaving sheds can be brought back into viable new uses.
 These uses provide new and interesting places for people to live, work and visit, whilst retaining their historic character and key features.
-Here in Pendle, the new Northlight mixed use development is a fine example.
+In Pendle, the Northlight mixed use development is a good example.

 Historic information on the mills in Pendle is in the following documents: